matheus-gabriel-les/Projeto-Web1/README.md

 📝 Features
 Automatic display of sentences for typing.

-Reading sentences from an external file (palavras.json) via PHP.
+Reading sentences from an external file (palavras.json) with PHP.

 Real-time typing verification with JavaScript.